pvalena/dracut/docs/BASH.md

 ## find, grep, print0, -0, -z

 Don't use `find` in `for` loops, because filenames can contain spaces.
-Try to use `globstar` and `nullglob` or null byte terminated strings.
+Try to use `globstar` or null byte terminated strings.

 Instead of:
 ```shell